-If you have registered with the SEND/ALS team, you can ask that they inform the library.
-This will allow us to put services in place to help you.
+If you have registered with the SEND/ALS team, you can access a number of services we have put in place to support you.
 This could include offering longer loan periods, and the ability to reserve books on the shelf.

 If you register with the Library you will be able to borrow most items for 3 weeks and the Library will automatically renew these for you up to 20 times.